Teangelo1/Fun_with_Password_Generator/README.md

 **Criteria for a secure password:**

-* Password lenght must be between 8 - 128 Characters.
+* Password length must be between 8 - 128 Characters.
 * Password must contain at least 1 capital letter, special character, and a number.

 **What exactly will the user experience look like?**